gbrao018/eva4/S15A/README.md

 	Hence, we are not classifying the objects present in the scene.
 We are not doing instance segmentation.

-	We are only doing pixel-wise segmentation.
+	We are only doing pixel-wise classification and depth prediction.

 	We will assign the labels to each pixel whether it belongs to background or foreground.

 	And each pixelo should carry the depth information also.

 Dataset Prepration: